natcap/invest.users-guide/source/coastal_protection.rst

 .. math:: H_b=\frac{0.88}{k}tanh\left ( \gamma \frac{kh}{0.88} \right )
    :label: Hb

 where :math:`k` is the wavenumber, the ratio of length between two wave crests (called wavelength) :math:`L` to :math:`2\pi`, and :math:`\gamma` is a calibration parameter called the breaking index.
-In the model, we take the default :math:`\gamma` value proposed by Battjes and Stive (1985):
+The breaking index value, :math:`\gamma`, used in the model is the value proposed by Battjes and Stive (1985):

 .. math:: \gamma=0.5+0.4 \tanh\left ( 33\frac{H_o}{L_o} \right )
    :label: gamma

 where :math:`H_o` and :math:`L_o` are the deepwater wave height and wavelength, respectively.

-The other dissipation terms in Equation :eq:`TotalDiss` are expressed as a function of the characteristics of the natural habitats that are present in your region of interest.
-In the model, we trigger them as the habitats that you have specified appear along your transect as the offshore wave progresses toward the shoreline.
-We ignore any non-linear processes that might occur as waves move from one medium or habitat to another.
+The other dissipation terms in Equation :eq:`TotalDiss` are expressed as a function of the characteristics of the natural habitats that are present along the profile of interest.
+In the model, as waves move into portions of the profile with natural habitat, this dissipation term is included.
+Any non-linear processes that might occur as waves move from one medium or habitat to another as ignored in the model.

 Dissipation due to the presence of vegetation is expressed by (Mendez and Losada, 2004):

 .. math:: D_{Veg}=\frac{1}{2\sqrt\pi} \rho N d C_d \left(\frac{kg}{2 \sigma} \right ) ^3 \frac{\sinh ^3 k \alpha h +3 \sinh k \alpha h}{3k \cosh ^3 kh} H^3
    :label: VegDiss

 where :math:`N` is the density of vegetation stems per unit area, :math:`d` is the frontal width or diameter of vegetation stems, and :math:`\alpha` represents the fraction of the water depth :math:`h` occupied by vegetation elements of average stem height :math:`h_c`: :math:`\alpha=h_c \ h`.
-In the case of submerged vegetation, :math:`\alpha<1`, and in the case of emergent vegetation (:math:`h_c>h`), we take :math:`\alpha=1`.
+In the case of emergent vegetation (:math:`h_c>h`), a maximum of :math:`\alpha=1` is applied.

 Finally, :math:`C_d` is a taxa-specific (e.g., eelgrass, marsh, mangroves) drag coefficient.
 In our model, we assumed default values of drag coefficient (see e.g., Kobayashi et al., 1983; Bradley and Houser, 2009; Burger, 2005 ).: